Share this

 • Monitor the area and repeat treatment each year, as needed.

-• Poison hemlock often grows near water.
+Poison hemlock often grows near water.
+Consider hiring a licensed pesticide applicator to manage poison hemlock in aquatic areas.
 Contact your county Weed Control program for herbicide application information for riparian areas.
 Find contact information here: County Weed Control Programs

 If Using Herbicides, Protect Yourself & Minimize Risks